Ivy that grew spontaneously in Olivier Arcelus's garden from a local ivy.

-Quite branchy, the stems with long internodes bear beautiful olive-green leaves 4 cm in diameter.
+Quite branchy.
+Stems with long internodes bearing attractive olive-green leaves 4 cm in diameter.
+Heart-shaped leaf bases.

 Description